Nawor3565/Windows-10-DeBloater/README.md

 Another PowerShell script, this one disables two telemetry services, *Connected User Experiences* and *dmwappushsvc*.
 Again, these have no effect on Windows and are only used for data collection.

 * **FinishedMessage.vbs**
-Just displays a message telling you the process is completed, nothing fancy.
+Displays a message giving you the option to restart Windows in 5 minutes.
+Choose "no" if you want to restart on your own time.

 --------------------------------------------------------------------------------------------